Scaffold-Stark/speedrunstark/README.md

     This function needs to be careful about maintaining the user's position safety:
     - Check if they have enough collateral
     - Reduce their collateral but immediately `_validate_position` to check if they'd still be safe
-    - Only transfer ETH if the position remains safe
+    - Only transfer STRK if the position remains safe

     Remember to:
     - Handle the case where user has no debt